Documentation Index Fetch the complete documentation index at: https://voltaire.tevm.sh/llms.txt

 // Wrong: Using old nonce

-nonce: 0n // If user's nonce is now 5, this will fail
+nonce: 0 n // If user's nonce is now 5, this will fail

 // Correct: Fetch current nonce

-const currentNonce = await provider.getTransactionCount(userAddress);
+const currentNonce = await provider . getTransactionCount ( userAddress );

 nonce: currentNonce // Use actual current nonce